 - Based on Google code

 First released in 2016, Brave was developed by former Mozilla CEO and inventor of JavaScript, Brenden Eich.
 Built on Chromium, Brave is designed with a strong privacy focus.
+As with Chromium, Brave now includes the closed-source Google Safe Browsing binary.

-It has tracking protection, a built-in ad and script blocker, built-in HTTPS-Everywhere(nova janela) functionality, and one-click anti-fingerprinting.
+The browser itself has tracking protection, a built-in ad and script blocker, built-in HTTPS-Everywhere(nova janela) functionality, and one-click anti-fingerprinting.
 In our tests, Brave was the only browser that was completely effective against browser fingerprinting on their desktop and Android app (although, unsurprisingly, not on iOS/iPadOS).

 However, Brave also offers more controversial features.
 Brave Rewards(nova janela) allows you to earn BAT (Basic Attention Tokens, Brave’s own cryptocurrency that you can convert into cash) by opting to see ads from commercial partners.
+Even worse, payouts over $100 now require you verify your identity.

 Other features include Brave News and Brave Wallet(nova janela), a cryptocurrency and NFT wallet built into the browser.
 Brave News(nova janela) is a personalized, ad-supported news feed (with the personalization performed on-device to protect your privacy).
+If you use the new Leo AI assista(nova janela)nt, it sends some metadata, query context, etc., to its backend.

 It should be noted that all these “features” are strictly opt-in.
-However, in 2020, Brave had to apologize for automatically redirecting cryptocurrency searches to affiliate links(nova janela) that it was paid for.
+However, in 2020, Brave had to apologize for automatically redirecting cryptocurrency searches to paid affiliate links(nova janela) that it was paid for.
 It did this without asking its users’ permission.

 Tor Browser